I will not tolerate political foot-dragging.

 Addressing Homelessness for Good

-The problem has grown so large that as of 2019 the state was short 54,000 housing units.
-Here's an article from Ozy.com with detailed information on the current housing crisis.
+The problem has grown so large that, in 2019, the state was short 54,000 housing units.
+Here's an article, from Ozy.com, with detailed information on Utah's current housing crisis.

-The only solution to homelessness and a housing crisis is more deeply affordable housing, and lots of it!
+The only solution to homelessness, and a housing crisis, is more deeply affordable housing, and lots of it!
 We need to rethink what is considered to be acceptable housing size.
-I would argue that it's no more the 80 square feet of space.
+I would argue that it's no more than 80 square feet of space.
 Enough space to sleep, lock up your precious possessions, charge your phone, take a shower, and use the toilet.

-Considering that small size, we could fit thousands of new minimum sized housing units into tall skyscrapers.
+Considering that size, we could fit thousands of new minimally sized housing units into tall skyscrapers.
 The breakdown of housing could be made up of the new minimum sized units along with mid-floors of affordable housing, and topped off with wealthy upper floor housing.
-It's inappropriate that in a housing crisis, our capital city chooses to build squat apartment buildings on ALL of the remaining open spaces in downtown Salt Lake City.
-Short sighted policies that gobble up all the land need to be tossed out the window.
-We are in a population boom!
-Let's fix this problem in a future forward way.

 Restore the Great Salt Lake and Other Saline Bodies of the West

-However, regardless of how water is used in Utah, this entire region has been drying out for over 12,000 years, and will continue to do so, greatly accelerated by climate change.
-It's time we start thinking outside this box, and aim for new solutions.
-Its time for us to create society-changing, grand public works projects that turn the climate clock back, and make Utah and the rest of the west more habitable.
+It's time we start thinking outside that box, and aim for new, and better solutions.
+It's time for us to create society-changing, grand public works projects that turn the clock back on climate change, and make Utah and the rest of the west more habitable.

-Anyone who lives in Utah knows that more precipitation means cleaner air.
-Wouldn't it be great if the solution to the shrinking lake didn't require that we stop using water?
+Anyone who lives in Utah, knows that more precipitation means cleaner air.
+Wouldn't it be great if the solution to the shrinking lake didn't require us to stop using water?
 In other words, how about a climate solution that doesn't require robbing Peter to pay Paul?
-Click here to learn about the issues facing the saline lakes of the west.

 Protecting and Expanding Open Spaces to Restore our Climate

-As of July 2019 the current human population is estimated at 7.7 billion people.
-If we all planted our fair share of trees we are each responsible for planting roughly 130 trees each.
-As of 2019 Utah's population is estimated at 3.22 million.
-If we plant 130 trees for every resident in Utah, not only will we improve our climate here in Utah, we will have planted 416 million trees!
+As of July 2019, the current human population of Earth is estimated at 7.7 billion people.
+If we all planted our fair share of trees, we are responsible for planting roughly 130 trees, each.
+As of 2019, Utah's population is estimated at 3.22 million.
+That means that if we plant 130 trees for every resident in Utah, not only will we improve our climate, we will have planted 416 million trees in Utah!

 Renegotiate Mineral Extraction Contracts to Protect our Health and Environment

-Anyone seen the mountains disappearing on the west side of the Salt Lake Valley?
-Those mountains catch snow in the winter...when they're tall enough, before they were deliberately shortened...
+Has anyone noticed the mountains disappearing on the west side of the Salt Lake Valley?
+Those mountains caught snow in the winters, when they were tall enough, before they were deliberately shortened.

-Near the great salt lake sits a giant mound of toxic tailing waste from the mine.
-This toxic catastrophe as well as many others throughout our state, are the sad reality of our modern, technological lifestyle.
-At our current rate of development, we are still at least 100 years from the far flung future that doesn't need to find any minerals on earth anymore.
-Unfortunately, from what we know of terrestrial reserves, coupled with the growing consumption in both developed countries and the developing world, necessary elements for modern industry and agricultural production could be exhausted within 50 years.
-Here's a great article hosted at Wikipedia with all the information on future potential asteroid mining.
+Unfortunately, from what we know about Earth's terrestrial reserves, coupled with the growing consumption in both developed countries as well as the developing world, necessary elements for modern industry and agricultural production could be exhausted within 50 years.
+There's a great article hosted by Wikipedia with all the information on the future potential of asteroid mining.

 Rethinking Our Mass Transit System

-With our booming population comes booming traffic problems.
+Our booming population comes with booming traffic problems.
 City after city expands their freeways, yet the traffic always continues to grow.
-We need better efforts to get cars off our roads, not pushing to fill the roads with more.
+We need better efforts to get cars off our roads, rather than pushing to fill the roads with more.